The Red Shoes (ballet): Synopsis

 The ballet is set in London, Monte Carlo and Villefranche-sur-Mer in the period of the late 1940s to early 1950s.
 The ballerina Victoria Page is talent-spotted by the ballet impresario Boris Lermontov, who is based in Monte Carlo.
 He commissions the composer Julian Craster to compose a ballet based on Hans Christian Andersen's tale, The Red Shoes.
 Victoria takes the lead in the ballet, and she and Craster fall in love.
 Victoria has to choose between her love and her career.
 Having returned to London to be with Craster, she ekes out a career dancing in a music hall.
 The chance of dancing for Lermontov again lures her to return to his ballet company to dance once more in The Red Shoes.
 Craster pursues her to persuade her to return to him.
 In her confusion and indecision, fleeing from Lermontov she falls beneath an oncoming train and is killed.

 Production history

 The ballet made its world premiere at the Theatre Royal, Plymouth on 21 November 2016, prior to an eight-week Christmas season at the Sadler's Wells Theatre in London before embarking on a UK tour.

 The ballet made its US premiere at the Ahmanson Theatre, Los Angeles on 15 September 2017 before playing seasons at The Kennedy Center in Washington DC, Blumenthal Performing Arts in Charlotte, and City Center, New York.

-The ballet returned to Sadler's Wells Theatre for the 2019 Christmas season and will return for the 2025 Christmas season before embarking on another UK tour.
+The ballet returned to Sadler's Wells Theatre for the 2019 and 2025 Christmas seasons before embarking on another UK tour.